ARCMTL is a non-profit organization founded in 1998 with a mandate to simultaneously promote and preserve independent culture.

 Arcmtl, C.P.
 55052, CSP Fairmount, Montréal, QC H2T 3E2

 Henri Bonaque, Catherine Cormier-Larose, Pascal-Angelo Fioramore, Naakita Feldman-Kiss, Jasmin Miville-Allard, Ashley Opheim.

 Janice Kerfoot, Brian Meagher, Fréd Savard, Louis Rastelli, Catherine Henderson, Philippe Garneau.

 Simon Bossé, Benoit Chaput, Julie Doucet, Geneviève Gosselin, Billy Mavreas, Louis Rastelli, Jamie Salomon.

-Carl Amabili, Andy Brown, Yannick Desranleau, Ian Ferrier, Kevin Jones, Chloe Lum, David Widgington.
+Carl Amabili, Andy Brown, Angela Carter, Yannick Desranleau, Ian Ferrier, Kevin Jones, Claudine Lamothe, Chloe Lum, Jeff Miller, André Racette, David Widgington.

-Claudia-Ève Beauchesne, Simon Bossé, Geneviève Boyer, Benoit Chaput, Julie Doucet, Laure Fouin, Gilbert Gosselin, Michelle Lacombe, Kevin Lo, Billy Mavreas, Jamie Salomon.
+Claudia-Ève Beauchesne, Simon Bossé, Geneviève Boyer, Benoit Chaput, Julie Doucet, Laure Fouin, Emmanuelle Fournier, Geneviève Gosselin, Gilbert Gosselin, Graham Hall, Michelle Lacombe, Kevin Lo, Billy Mavreas, Jamie Salomon.